Sophia-Cristina/My-Noob-Headers/README.md

 ysxPhys.h:

 Header related to physics...
 And I suck at physics, so, don't joke me for being noob at it.

+ysxSignal.h:

+Related to discrete time representation of signals.

 ysxVector.h: